-- More flexible LCD: Has a swivel screen for odd-angle shots in portrait or landscape orientation.
+- More flexible LCD: Has swivel screen for odd-angle shots in portrait or landscape orientation.

 - Fewer buttons to press: Is equipped with a touch-sensitive rear screen to facilitate handling.

-- Faster shutter: Has a higher mechanical shutter speed (8000/sec vs 2000/sec) to freeze action.
+- Faster shutter: Has higher mechanical shutter speed (1/8000s vs 1/2000s) to freeze action.

 - More flexible: Accepts interchangeable lenses, so that lens characteristics can be altered.